ysabri/GitDrive/docs/index.rst

             Authentication is not implemented.

     **14.Push:**
-        Similar to fetch, there are two actions from the push command.
+        Similar to fetch, there are two functions from the push command.

+        1) *pushBranch(repo: Repository, localBranch: string)*:
-        The first is just a push of a branch.
+        Just a push of a branch.
 Given a branch name, the command will push it to its tracked upstream branch, origin in our case.

+        2) *pushAll(repo: Repository)*:
-        The second is a push of all refs.
+        A push of all refs.
 Again this will push to origin.

         :Notice:
             None of these commands checks if origin is setup, this is left to the caller.
             Also authentication is not implemented.

     **15.Remote:**
-        There are three actions from the remote command.
+        There are three functions from the remote command.

+        1) *getRemote(repo: Repository)*:
-        The first is a getter of a remote.
+        A getter for a remote.
 Given a repository, the command will return the one and only remote as an IRemote object, the object will contain the name and url.

-        The second is to add origin.
+        2) *addRemote(repo: Repository, url: string)*:
+        Adds origin.
 Given a url, the command will add origin with the url into the remote repositories configs.

+        3) *changeUrl(repo: Repository, newUrl: string)*:
-        The third is to change the remote repository.
+        Changes the remote repository.
 Given a new url, the command will change the url of origin to the url given.

     **16.Reset:**
-        There are three actions from the reset command.
+        There are three funcitons from the reset command.

+        1) *reset(repo: Repository, targetRef: string, mode: ResetMode)*:
-        The first is a ref based reset.
+        A ref based reset.
 Given a ref and a reset mode, the command will reset the current working tree to that ref based on the mode given.

+        2) *restPath(repo: Repository, targetRef: string, mode: ResetMode,
+        paths: ReadonlyArray<string>)*:
-        The second is a path based reset.
+        A path based reset.
 Given a ref, a mode and a list of paths, the command will reset the current working tree's paths to the state in the ref based on the mode.

+        3) *slicePathsReset(repo: Repository, firstArgs: string[], paths: ReadonlyArray<string>)*:
-        The third is a HEAD based reset.
+        A HEAD based reset.
 When called on a repo, the command will effectively un-stage all the changes in the current working tree.

         :Notice: